 When you click the button to 'Hide/Show Rows'

-you have the choice to select the radio button 'Show All Rows'
+you have the choice to select the radio button 'For All Rows'

 to show only rows that contain the code that you select from the dropdown list of codes that you or your leaders defined on the DV sheet